ispras/dedoc/docs/source/dedoc_api_usage/api.rst

         The encoded contents will be saved in the attachment's metadata in the `base64_encode` field.
         Use `true` value to enable this behaviour.

+    * - attachments_dir
+      - optional string with a valid path
+      - None
+      - The path to the directory where document's attached files can be saved instead of a temporary directory.

     * - :cspan:`3` **Tables handling**

     * - insert_table